zero2630/zero2630/README.md

 ## 📌 About Me

-* I enjoy building real working systems, not just demos
+* I focus on building working systems and MVPs, not just demo projects.
 * Interested in backend architecture, async systems, and automation
-* Also explore low-level programming and graphics (C/C++)
+* Also work with C/C++ on low-level and graphics-related projects.

 ---